 Amanda also practises in the area of education law, and has advised both schools and tertiary institutions on a wide range of issues.

 Amanda has lectured and presented training seminars to clients on a range of subjects, including the Competition and Consumer Act, third party claims against insurers, document management, and email and internet risk management.
 She is the co-author of "The e company", published by Lawbook Co.
 Between 1990 and 2000, Amanda practiced in the UK.

-In 2014 Amanda was listed in Best Lawyers Australia as a leading insurance lawyer.
-She was also listed in the Legal 500 as a recommended insurance lawyer for her 'incredible ability to formulate strategy’.
+In 2014-15 and 2015-16, Amanda was listed in Best Lawyers in Australia as a leading insurance lawyer.
+She was also listed in the 2014 edition of Legal 500 as a recommended insurance lawyer for her "incredible ability to formulate strategy".

 Amanda was admitted to the Supreme Court in WA in 1989 and in NSW in 2001.
 She is admitted to practice in the Supreme Courts of WA and NSW, the Federal Court and High Court of Australia, as well as the High Court of England and Wales.
 Amanda joined CBP Lawyers in 2008.

 Amanda is a member of the Law Society of NSW, the Women Lawyers Association, Women on Boards, the Law Council of Australia, the Australian Professional Indemnity Group, the Australian Insurance Law Association and Women in Insurance.